 The focus of this course for advanced practice nursing students is to expand upon basic health assessment skills and includes strategies for history taking and for physical, functional, developmental, and psychosocial assessment that recognizes and includes normal individual, cultural, and developmental variations and pathophysiological changes across the lifespan.
 Comprehensive and focused data collection and physical examination strategies culminating in a differential diagnosis will be addressed.
 An overview of appropriate protocols for performing health screening, ordering, performing, and interpreting laboratory, radiographic, and other diagnostic data, as well as verbal case presentation, documentation and record keeping is included.
 Students will attend an on-campus immersion during this course.

 This course for advanced practice nursing students concentrates on the levels of prevention and primary care management of common health care problems of individuals and their families.
 Patients across the life spectrum are managed within a culturally, and spiritually diverse environment using the clinical decision making process.
 Evidence-based research is utilized to develop comprehensive, cost effective, least invasive, quality health care guidelines for these common health care problems.
 These guidelines include health promotion counseling, screening, and client education to optimize the client’s health.
 Emphasis is placed on critical thinking, diagnostic reasoning, implementing appropriate diagnostic tests, prescribing pharmacologic and non-pharmacologic integrative healing therapies, professional interpersonal relationships, the caring professional role and teaching/coaching techniques.

-The 144 hours of precepted clinical practice time required this semester will afford the student beginning clinical decision making opportunities in the primary health care of diverse clients with common health care problems across the life span.
+The 135 hours of precepted clinical practice time required this semester will afford the student beginning clinical decision making opportunities in the primary health care of diverse clients with common health care problems across the life span.
 Health care includes assessment of health needs, diagnostic testing, development of diagnoses using diagnostic reasoning and clinical decision-making, the planning, implementation and management of care, and the evaluation of outcomes using the SOAP format for documentation.
 Evaluation is to include revision of the plan, consultation and referrals as needed.
 Clinical evaluations will be performed using the College Practicum Evaluation Rubric.

 This course focuses on the primary care management of acute health problems of individuals and families.
 It provides an opportunity to integrate evidence based research into clinical evaluation and implementation of primary health care of clients across the life span.
 Emphasis is placed on the application of advanced health assessment skills, preventive health care practices, the promotion of health and the application of evidence based practice.
 Students focus on the use of theory, critical thinking, diagnostic reasoning, implementing appropriate diagnostic tests, prescribing pharmacologic and non-pharmacologic integrative healing therapies, professional interpersonal relationships, the caring professional role and teaching/coaching techniques.
 Concepts including family support systems, cultural considerations, environmental factors, spiritual concerns, genetic influences, and psychosocial factors are integrated to meet the health care needs of individuals and families within a culturally diverse environment.

-The 144 hours of precepted clinical practice time is focused on acquiring the knowledge and skills needed to assess, maintain, and promote the health and well-being of culturally diverse population with acute presentation in a variety of primary care settings, urgent care or emergency department.
+The 135 hours of precepted clinical practice time is focused on acquiring the knowledge and skills needed to assess, maintain, and promote the health and well-being of culturally diverse population with acute presentation in a variety of primary care settings, urgent care or emergency department.
 It evaluates the evidence for screening, differential diagnosis, and management of health problems, including pharmacological and non-pharmacological treatment modalities in a culturally appropriate manner.
 Health care includes assessment of health needs, diagnostic reasoning, the planning, implementation and management of care, and the evaluation outcomes using the SOAP format for documentation.
 Evaluation is to include review and change of the plan, consultation and referrals as needed.
 Standardized procedures will be discussed and reviewed throughout the class.
 Clinical evaluations will be performed using the College Practicum Evaluation Rubric.
 Project Concert will track the students’ clinical experiences.

 This course prepares nurse practitioner students with an understanding of comprehensive evidence based plans of care to manage chronic, complex health problems with multisystem disorders.
 Patients across the life spectrum are managed within a culturally and spiritually diverse environment using the clinical decision making process in the evaluation of the chronic conditions.
 Emphasis is placed on critical thinking, diagnostic reasoning, implementing appropriate diagnostic tests, prescribing pharmacologic and non-pharmacologic integrative healing therapies, professional interpersonal relationships, the caring professional role and teaching/coaching techniques.
 It focuses on health promotion, prevention, and diagnosis and management of chronic conditions common to individuals and families across the lifespan including timely consultation and referral process.
 Students’ clinical experiences are provided in a variety of primary care settings such as community clinics, skilled nursing facility, and home care setting, with emphasis on collaborative partnerships among individuals, families and other health care professionals.

-The 144 hours of precepted clinical practice time is focused on acquiring the knowledge and skills needed to assess, maintain, and promote the health and well-being of culturally diverse populations with chronic conditions in a primary care settings, community clinics, and/or a skilled nursing facility.
+The 135 hours of precepted clinical practice time is focused on acquiring the knowledge and skills needed to assess, maintain, and promote the health and well-being of culturally diverse populations with chronic conditions in a primary care settings, community clinics, and/or a skilled nursing facility.
 It evaluates the evidence for screening, differential diagnosis, and management of health problems, including pharmacological and non-pharmacological treatment modalities in a culturally appropriate manner.
 Health care includes assessment of health needs, diagnostic reasoning, the planning, implementation and management of care, and the evaluation outcomes using the SOAP format for documentation.
 Evaluation is to include revision of the plan, consultation, and referrals as needed.
 Standardized procedures will be discussed and reviewed throughout the class.
 Clinical evaluations will be performed using the College Practicum Evaluation Rubric.
 Project Concert will track the students’ clinical experiences.

-Clinical Residency requires completion of 144 hours of preceptored clinical practice time.
+Clinical Residency requires completion of 135 hours of preceptored clinical practice time.
 Provides an opportunity to integrate evidence based research into clinical evaluation and implementation of primary health care for clients across the life span.
 In this final clinical rotation, students advance to a level of competency, and proficiency, that allows them to function independently and become ready to move to the entry role of the professional nurse practitioner.
 Integrated into this course is the practice management which emphasizes the professional practice role, ethical, and legal aspects of advanced clinical practice.
 Updates on legislation and health policy utilizing multidimensional clinical case studies are incorporated into this course.
 Role development, regulations, standards, prescriptive authority, certification and health care reimbursement are also discussed.
 Focus is on resume/CV writing, interviewing, contract negotiation, hospital privileges, practice start-up and ownership, office management, insurance, malpractice and liability, risk management, and interprofessional collaboration with the multidisciplinary team.